Airports in Denmark

 Billund Airport – IATA code BLL

 ~3 mio. passengers

-Billund Airport is the second busiest airport in Denmark and it is located only 2 kilometres from the centre of Billund.
-The airport has more than 20 regular international flights, among which even to Sharm el-Sheikh in Egypt.
-The number of passengers is growing every year due to airport’s vicinity to Legoland Billund park which can be reached by bus from the airport in only 6 minutes.
+Billund Airport is the second busiest airport in Denmark, only 2 kilometres away from the Billund city centre.
+The airport has more than 20 regular international flights, among which is a flight to Sharm el-Sheikh in Egypt.
+The number of passengers is growing every year due to airport’s vicinity to Legoland Billund park, which can be reached by bus from the airport in only 6 minutes.
 The city centre of Billund is also easily reached by several bus lines.